3 Highlights of the Annapurna

 A visit to the hot springs in Jhinu Danda works magic on your tired trekking legs.
 So, it is a well-deserved break on your return trip from base camp.
 Jhinu itself is a delightful little settlement, set on top of a ridge along your descent from Chomrong.
 Because with a couple of lovely teahouses and pop-up craft shops.
 Because the hot springs are a 20-25 minute walk on a descending path to the river Modi Khola below.
 Trust us, it is well worth the detour.

-There are three pools of varying temperatures, basic changing facilities, a natural shower to wash off the blood, sweat.
-And tears from the trek and a little spot to dip your feet in the rushing (and freezing) waters of the Modi Khola.
+There are three pools of varying temperatures, basic changing facilities, and a natural shower to wash off the blood, and sweat. tears from the trek and a little spot to dip your feet in the rushing (and freezing) waters of the Modi Khola are one of the 3 highlights of the Annapurna.

 For more suggestions on incredible treks in the Annapurna region.